Iran–Qatar relations: 2017 Iranian support for Qatar

 During the Qatar diplomatic crisis, Iran provided diplomatic and economic support to Qatar.
 On June 5, the day that the crisis erupted, Iran asked the Arab nations to settle their dispute through dialogue.
 After Saudi Arabia and its Persian Gulf allies blocked Qatar economically, Iran sent food supplies, amounting to 1,100 tons of fruit and vegetables and 66 tons of beef, to Qatar on a daily basis.
 On 25 June, Iranian president Hassan Rouhani denounced the "siege" on Qatar, and in a phone call with Sheik Tamim, said that "Tehran will stand by Qatar's government".
 He also noted that Iran's airspace was open to Qatari aircraft.

 On 23 August 2017, it was announced that Qatar would be returning its ambassador to Iran.
 In a press statement released by Qatar's foreign ministry, Qatar expressed its willingness to improve bilateral ties with Iran.

-On 26 August 2018, during a phone conversation between Emir of Qatar and Iranian President Rouhani, Sheikh Tamim bin Hamad Al-Thani stated that “Thanks to the integrity and solidarity of Qatari people and cooperation and help of friend countries, especially Iran, we have overcome the issues of the unjust, cruel siege and we will never forget Iran’s stances in this regard.”
+On 26 August 2018, during a phone conversation between Emir of Qatar and Iranian President Rouhani, Sheikh Tamim bin Hamad Al-Thani stated that "Thanks to the integrity and solidarity of Qatari people and cooperation and help of friend countries, especially Iran, we have overcome the issues of the unjust, cruel siege and we will never forget Iran's stances in this regard."

+2025 Iranian strike on Qatar

+On June 23, 2025, Qatar shut down its airspace following a warning from Iran through diplomatic channels that they would strike Al Udeid Air Base in response to June 21 U.S. strikes on Iranian nuclear facilities and the U.S. presence there.
+A few hours later, Iran fired missiles on the Al Udeid Air Base.
+Iran's Supreme National Security Council issued a statement, "This action does not pose any threat to the friendly and brotherly country, Qatar, and its noble people, and the Islamic Republic of Iran remains committed to maintaining and continuing warm and historic relations with Qatar..."
+Qatar condemned the attack on its air base alongside several other Arab countries.
+Qatari foreign ministry spokesperson Majed al-Ansari stated that "There are deep ties between the two states (Iran and Qatar) and the two nations, but the attack undoubtedly calls for a genuine meeting and a clear stance..."
+Qatar reopened its airspace early on June 24.

+During a diplomatic visit to Qatar in September 2025 by Iranian foreign minister Abbas Araghchi, he stated that "there are no differences between the two countries, and the misunderstanding that had arisen has been fully resolved through this visit".
+This statement was made after Araghchi had what he described as "productive" discussions with Qatari government officials, including his foreign minister counterpart, Mohammed bin Abdulrahman Al Thani.